-The Share Exchange will close concurrently with this offering and result in substantial dilution to our shareholders See "Risk Factors-Risks Related to the Pending Acquisition of NextNRG."
+The Share Exchange will close concurrently with this offering and result in substantial dilution to our shareholders.
+We will not complete this offering unless the closing of the NextNRG acquisition is being completed concurrently with the closing of this offering.
+See "Risk Factors-Risks Related to the Pending Acquisition of NextNRG."